Conditions implying annular chaos: Topological and Dynamical preliminaries

-This kind of sets are also found in the literature denoted by $\rho_X(F)$.
-Whenever $X$ is an annular continuum, it holds that $\rho(X,F)$ is a compact interval.
-In the case where $X$ is a singleton $X=\{x\}$, we also denote $\rho(X,F)=\rho(x,F)$.
-Note that in this situation, $x$ is a fixed point for $f$ and hence $\rho(x,F)\in\Z$.
-We say that two fixed points $x_0,x_1$ of $f$ \emph{have different rotation vectors} whenever $\rho(x_0,F)\neq\rho(x_1,F)$ for a lift $F$ of $f$.
+We say that two fixed points $x_0,x_1$ of $f$ \emph{have different rotation numbers} whenever $\rho(x_0,F)\neq\rho(x_1,F)$ for a lift $F$ of $f$.
 This last property does not depend upon the choice of lift $F$ of $f$.
-We call rotational difference of $x_0,x_1$ to the integer number
+We call \emph{the rotational difference of $x_0,x_1$} the integer number

 which we will usually consider positive.